 Along with training, breeding, and sales we are very passionate about animal rescue, rehabilitation, and rehoming.
 Please check out our rescue page to see the animals we have rescued and what we have available for adoption.
 Although rescue is not the most economically sensible thing to do, we truly love animals and when we come across one in dire need of saving we are hard pressed not to take them in when we have room.
 We have an especially soft spot for long ears and donkeys.
 It is our goal not to be an animal sanctuary but to rehabilitate, train, and rehome the equine we rescue so we have space and time to help more.
 We failed at this task with Poncho our standard donkey who we fell head over heals in love with.
 Luckily he is earning his keep as a therapy animal and he is in training to pull a cart as well.

 Contrary to our namesake, West Elk Equine doesn’t only specialize in equine!
 We have a small herd of Nigerian goats that keep us smiling and laughing every day and we have Nigerian kids available for sale seasonally.
 These goats are excellent dairy goats producing some of the most delicious milk you have ever tasted.
-They are perfect for the small homestead and you can make exceptional cheese, soup, and dairy products with their milk.
+They are perfect for the small homestead and you can make exceptional cheese, soap, and dairy products with their milk.
 They also make awesome pets and they are great weed eaters.
 Our goats are all registered and come from exceptional milking lines.
 We also have chickens, chicks, and farm fresh eggs available for sale.
 All our animals are well loved, cared for, and have plenty of room to roam, and enjoy life.

 We will continue to develop our breeding, training, rescue, and resale program as we build the infrastructure of our ranch.
 We have put a lot of hard work into building our facilities, and acquiring the best possible animals for our ranch.
 We are building our dream and doing what we love because which makes all the hard work we’ve done to get here so rewarding.
 Please do not hesitate to contact us and let us know how we can help you find the horse, donkey, or mule of your dreams, train an animal for you, give you a lesson, or just come by and pay us a visit!
 We also love to talk horses, donkeys, and mules so please do not hesitate to drop us a line or shoot us an e-mail.